-In this beautiful homily for the Solemnity of the Blessed Virgin Mary, the Mother of God, Year B, Father Hanly reminds us Mary was not only the mother of God, Jesus, but she was our mother as well.
+In this beautiful homily for the Feast of Mary, Mother of God, Year B, Father Hanly reminds us Mary was not only the mother of God, Jesus, but she was our mother as well.

 Mary’s title, Mother of God, is Theotokos.
 It is a title that took four hundred years for the learned theologians to come down and agree that this was the best title, and what it means is mother of God: tokos is “mother,” and theo is “of God.”

 But, oddly enough, Mary did not enter into the great debate in Ephesus in the year 431 that proclaimed Mary as the mother of God.

 It was really a battle of theologians between whether or not they would recognise the fact that Jesus was not only divine, but had, through Mary, become a human being.
 And because he became a human being, he had to have a human mother.
 And that’s why the title is Mary, the Mother of God.

 And what kind of a mother was she?

 I can’t imagine.
 Can you imagine what it would be like to be given the responsibility for this tender little child, this weeping little boy, in terrible times, when you’re poor and not even out of your teens, and to be responsible for him?